riship1999/CMPE_255/Short_Story_Assignment/README.md

 ## How to Use
 1. **Explore the Slide Deck**:
-   - Review the key aspects of the study and proposed solution.
+   - Review the key aspects of the survey study.
 2. **Read the Medium Article**:
    - Gain an in-depth understanding with additional comparisons and visuals.
 3. **Run the Code**: